 According to UNESCO’s publication of their Recommendation on the Ethics of Artificial Intelligence, AI systems are:

 “Information-processing technologies that integrate models and algorithms that produce a capacity to learn and to perform cognitive tasks leading to outcomes such as prediction and decision-making in material and virtual environments.
 AI systems are designed to operate with varying degrees of autonomy by means of knowledge modelling and representation and by exploiting data and calculating correlations.
-AI systems may include several methods, such as but not limited to: (i) machine learning, including deep learning and reinforcement learning; (ii) machine reasoning, including planning, scheduling, knowledge representation and reasoning, search, and optimization”
+AI systems may include several methods, such as but not limited toLi) machine learning, including deep learning and reinforcement learning; (ii) machine reasoning, including planning, scheduling, knowledge representation and reasoning, search, and optimization”

-Although this definition is among the lengthiest and provides some specific examples of AI technologies that others do not, this definition does not comment on the role that humans play in relation to AI, instead focussing on how the systems generate outputs using modelling.
+Although this definition is among the lengthiest and provides some specific examples of AI technologies that others do not, this definition does not comment on the role that humans play in relation to AI, instead focusing on how the systems generate outputs using modelling.

-Effective 1 July 2023, Connecticut Senate Bill 1103 will regulate the use of AI by state agencies, requiring an annual inventory and to assess the impact of systems before their introduction.
+Effective July 1, 2023, Connecticut Senate Bill 1103 will regulate the use of AI by state agencies, requiring an annual inventory and to assess the impact of systems before their introduction.
 With another lengthy definition, here AI is defined as:

-“(A) an artificial system that (i) performs tasks under varying and unpredictable circumstances without significant human oversight or can learn from experience and improve such performance when exposed to data sets, (ii) is developed in any context, including, but not limited to, software or physical hardware, and solves tasks requiring human-like perception, cognition, planning, learning, communication or physical action, or (iii) is designed to (I) think or act like a human, including, but not limited to, a cognitive architecture or neural network, or (II) act rationally, including, but not limited to, an intelligent software agent or embodied robot that achieves goals using perception, planning, reasoning, learning, communication, decision-making or action, or (B) a set of techniques, including, but not limited to, machine learning, that is designed to approximate a cognitive task”
+“(A) an artificial system that (i) performs tasks under varying and unpredictable circumstances without significant human oversight or can learn from experience and improve such performance when exposed to data sets, (ii) is developed in any context, including, but not limited to, software or physical hardware, and solves tasks requiring human-like perception, cognition, planning, learning, communication or physical action, or (iii) is designed to (I) think or act like a human, including, but not limited to, a cognitive architecture or neural network, or (II) act rationally, including, but not limited to, an intelligent software agent or embodied robot that achieves goals using perception, planning, reasoning, learning, communication, decision-making or action, or (B) a set of techniques, including, but not limited to, machine learning, that is designed to approximate a cognitive task.”

 With some similarities to the UNESCO definition, SB 1103 addresses the use of AI for cognitive tasks (or knowledge representation and reasoning) but arguably moves to include technologies such as artificial general intelligence with its mention of “human-like perception, cognition, planning, learning, communication or physical action”, with some similarities to the Council of Europe definition.